 Manatee Movement Animation in Tampa Bay

-In this two-minute animation, you will see the movements of a tagged manatee during a three-day period in winter, as it repeatedly moved between a warm-water refuge and cooler feeding grounds.
+In this brief animation, you will see the movements of a tagged manatee during a three-day period in winter, as it repeatedly moved between a warm-water refuge and cooler feeding grounds.

 Manatee Capture and Tagging: A Photo Set on Flickr